OGS-Digital-Service/ogs-digital-service.github.io/src/cards.md

 This is an accepted way to remove semantic, native focusable elements from the focus order and screen reader view.
 Using the two techniques in conjunction is the only w3c approved way to use aria-hidden="true" and tabindex="-1" on a native focusable element.
 See <https://w3c.github.io/using-aria/#4thrule> for more information.

-This approach also removes the use of a div with background image and replaces it with an img tag with alt text.